 Cost of Bank Merchant Services vs. Stax

 Most banks make you apply for their services before telling you what you’ll pay.
 That means you don’t know if you’re getting a good deal or are paying more than other businesses.
 Choosing a larger bank for a processor can also mean your account probably won’t have a dedicated support team.
 You won’t get the same attention as if you worked directly with a processor.
 That’s why they’re not usually recommended for small businesses.
 Here are some of the pros and cons of each of these banks:

 Chase and Wells Fargo give estimates before you buy, though they don’t include the small print of other monthly fees you’ll get.
 For instance, if you don’t bank with Wells Fargo, you’ll be charged an additional fee for batching.

 Chase advertises 2.99% + 15¢ per transaction for in-person credit card charges and 2.90% + 25¢ per transaction for online payments.
 If you lease their terminals instead of buying them, you could get stuck in a long-term contract.

-Fattmerchant sells our terminals outright, so you’re not locked into a contract.
+Stax sells terminals outright, so you’re not locked into a contract.
 The high per-transaction cost means the more you make in a month, the more you pay with Chase.

 Meanwhile, Wells Fargo charges 2.6% + 15¢ for in-person and 3.4% + 15¢ for online transactions.
 Plus, they charge a monthly fee per location.
 In addition, Wells Fargo’s preferred physical terminals are all Clover products.
-Clover is a notoriously expensive POS system, which does not integrate with many other merchant services.
+Clover is a notoriously expensive POS system, which does not integrate with many other payment technologies.
 That means that if you want to later switch to a new provider, you’ll have to buy all new equipment.

-Fattmerchant sells affordable Dejavoo card readers and BBPOS mobile card readers to our merchants.
+Stax sells affordable Dejavoo card readers and BBPOS, mobile card readers, to merchants.
 That way, they have total control over their processing and aren’t charged costly monthly terminal leasing fees.
 We never charge batch fees or other unnecessary fees.

 Bank of America Merchant Services vs. Stax